isomerpages/mlaw-corp/news/press-releases/_posts/2017-04-07-15-recommendations-to-strengthen-singapore-as-a-global-leader-for-legal-and-accounting-services.md

 ---
-layout: post
-title: 15 Recommendations to Strengthen Singapore as a Global Leader for Legal and Accounting Services
+title: '15 Recommendations to Strengthen Singapore as a Global Leader for Legal and Accounting Services'
 permalink: /news/press-releases/15-recommendations-to-strengthen-singapore-as-a-global-leader-fo
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 7 Apr 2017 Posted in [Press releases](/news/press-releases)